+Head lice protocol supplement.

-Head lice.
-NWLSD follows a nit-free (egg free) policy supplement:
+NWLSD is a nit-free (egg free) District.

-A child will be sent home for nits and or live lice and will not be permitted to return until they are completely nit (egg) free.
+A child will be sent home for nits and or live lice and is not permitted to return until they are completely nit (egg) free.

 If any child has nits or lice discovered at home, it is the parents responsibility to report this to the health office at the school immediately so that the class may be checked and the appropriate parties be notified, to reduce the spread of headlice.